 If you decide a personal loan is suitable for your needs, you can obtain one from a variety of places:

-While there are potential pitfalls with doing so, it may increase your chances of getting approved or receiving more favorable loan terms.
+While there are potential pitfalls to doing so, it may increase your chances of getting approved or receiving more favorable loan terms.

 Additionally, since there are more potential lenders than ever (with new ones entering the market all of the time), it’s critical to do your due diligence before deciding to give an institution your business.